Heating your Greenhouse

 The best thing about heating a greenhouse or glasshouse is that you don’t need to do very much to make a big difference!
 A couple of degrees is all it takes to enable you to grow a much wider range of plants and start those seedlings earlier in the season.
 There are two main points to consider.

 Really you need to think about how much you want to invest in heating.
-Specialised Kerosene heaters may be a little over the top for some, where cheaper heat pads may just do the trick.
+Specialised kerosene heaters may be a little over the top for some, where cheaper heat pads may just do the trick.
 A couple of other alternatives are big concrete pavers.
 These work by soaking up the suns energy during the day and letting the warmth out at night.
 A big black barrel of water will also do the same trick… as well as keep the water warm for your plants.
-We also have nifty little gadgets called a Greenhouse Buddy which measure the temperature and humidity in your greenhouse over any set period.